 Epilepsy is a group of phenotypically and genetically heterogeneous diseases that are characterized by recurrent and unprovoked seizures.
 It can develop at any age, but most commonly in early childhood, particularly in the first year of life.
 About two thirds of epilepsies have a genetic component, displaying two important features: one gene can be associated with multiple epilepsy disorders, and multiple genes can be associated with one epilepsy disorder.

-The test is designed to provide rule out level assessment for all coding sequence and copy number alterations for 69 genes, which encompass the majority of the known genetic etiologies for epilepsy.
-The test includes all major epilepsy syndromes and is subdivided into four major clinical categories:
+The test is designed to provide rule out level assessment for all coding sequence and copy number alterations for 167 genes, which encompass the majority of the known genetic etiologies for epilepsy.
+The test includes all major epilepsy syndromes and is subdivided into seven clinical categories:

 Please note that both sequence and copy number alterations (deletions/duplications) are routinely tested for every gene.